Did you miss the general packraft intro?

 In a self-bailing packraft or kayak a thick inflated floor pad is needed (or just big fat seats) to get you above the water that will always be present around the floor.
 Holes round the edges (small picture right, and like the discontinued Baylee, below) see excess water flow out.
 What pours in over the sides flows right out the draining holes until the water level reaches equilibrium; the boat cannot get swamped.

+Found on eBay from under £600, Sputniik looks like an Austrian design or brand that’s made in Russia by TimeTrial.
 There will be a certain kudos in having enigmatic Cyrillic on your boat but, not unlike the German-designed/Russian made Nortiks (maybe even the same factory?), from 3.7kg for the Sputnik 1, these are relatively heavy boats using tough 420-D hulls with heavy 650g/m2 PVC floors when most others use 210D hulls and 420 TPU floors.
 Remember: heavy does not always equal robust and durable, as with MTBs it can just mean cheaper.

 …was the only UK branded range of Chinese-made packrafts but after a couple of years closed down in 2020.
 For our spin on their EX280 click this and discover that China need not be a dirty world.
 It’s as good as anything out there.